 Instead of a canned response, what might be more helpful is an internal checklist of solutions that your support associate can reference as they work through the issue with the customer.

 Canned responses should always be helpful.
 Ensure you’re using canned responses to deliver useful information and show that action is being taken.
+You may even use special documentation to provide informative responses and implement an AI PDF summarizer to get the essential parts from the documents and give answers based on them.
 For example, if a customer has a common issue that you address in self-help documentation, your canned response can include a link to that self-help tutorial and an option to continue the conversation with a customer support associate.

 This gives the customer a potential solution but also allows them to get more personalized support.